dcos/demos/1.8/IoT-FloatingBusData/README.md

 }
 ```

-another way of installing is by using the dcos cli.
+Another way of installing is by using the dcos cli.
 For this use the [cassandra-schema.json](configuration/cassandra-schema.json) file.

 Issue the following command line: